Amazon floodplain trees are the major source of methane emission

 Scientists from the United Kingdom Open University, the IPEN from Sao Paulo, the University Federal of Rio de Janeiro, the University of Leeds, University of Linköping, U of British Columbia and some other institutions tracked the methane emissions from 2.300 trees located in the near the Amazon, Tapajos and Solimoes rivers.

 Methane is a greenhouse gas 20 times more harmful than the CO2 and it captures 34 times more heat

 The researchers used special cameras that capture the methane production of the trunks of the trees.
 Also, they measure the methane emission from the airplanes that flight across the area.
 According to the researchers, the "methane fluxes from Amazon tree stems were up to 200 times larger than emissions reported for temperate wet forests and tropical peat swamp forests, representing the largest non-ebullitive wetland fluxes observed".
 They found that larger methane emissions come from trees adapted to permanent or seasonal inundation.
-The study main author, Luciana Vanni Gatti, said to SciDevNet that "these trees act as chimneys, funneling the methane produced in the submerged soil into the atmosphere".
+The study main author, Luciana Vanni Gatti, said to SciDevNet that "these trees act as chimneys, funneling the methane produced in the submerged soil IGNORE INTO the atmosphere".

 However, the research suggest that the Amazon wetlands trees may be responding to environmental change, such as the building of dams across the Amazon River basin.
 The 140 dams all across the Amazon River may be affecting the methane production.
 Experts claimed that the methane is a greenhouse gas 20 times more harmful than the CO2.
 According to SciDevNet, it captures 34 times more heat than Carbon Dioxide.
 Despite the big methane amount production, the study stated that the methane emitted by the Amazon trees is just half to the one emitted by humans in terms of landfills, meat industry, and burning fossil fuels.